rdap/tofi/README.md

 ### Theming

-Tofi supports a fair number of theming options - see the default [config file](doc/config) or the config file [manpage](doc/wdmenu.5.md) for a complete description.
+wdmenu supports a fair number of theming options - see the default [config file](doc/config) or the config file [manpage](doc/wdmenu.5.md) for a complete description.
 Theming is based on the box model shown below: